Keyword: value investing vs growth investing

 FAQ

-Use one real scenario and run value and growth theses in parallel before deciding position size.
+Pick one live investment decision and run value and growth theses in parallel.
+Then lock your entry rules, invalidation triggers, and sizing limits before you touch position size.